nogilnick/ICPExamples/README.md

 ## Titanic

 Sample code showing how to use ICPRE based on the popular Titanic dataset.
-See my blog post [https://nicholastsmith.wordpress.com/2021/05/29/icp-in-practice/](ICP in Practice) to follow along.
+See my blog post [ICP in Practice](https://nicholastsmith.wordpress.com/2021/05/29/icp-in-practice) to follow along.

 ## Unit